 The City and County of Tulsa's YYA population is diverse.
 AWH4T acknowledges this diversity and has developed the CCP to highlight the impact of homelessness on these YYA subpopulations, which is also highlighted in the Statement of Need (see p.
-22-26).
+18-28).
 Additionally, the AWH4T CCP has developed strategies and will implement new YHDP projects to address the unique needs of the YYA subpopulations in our community.
+One of the aspects of programming the YAB identified as vital to ensuring equitable outcomes was ensuring provider agencies offer locations and services that value and are reflective of the diverse youth population.